viamrobotics/docs/docs/components/arm/_index.md

 - When you configure a supported arm model to connect to `viam-server`, the Arm driver will load and parse the kinematics file for the Viam RDK's [frame system](/mobility/frame-system/) service to use.

-- The [frame system](/mobility/frame-system/) will allow you to easily calculate where any part of your robot is relative to any other part, other robot, or piece of the environment.
+- The [frame system](/mobility/frame-system/) will allow you to easily calculate where any part of your machine is relative to any other part, other robot, or piece of the environment.

 - All arms have a `Home` position, which corresponds to setting all joint angles to 0.